NBA Rumors: Kevin Durant Leaving Warriors To ‘Escape From The Shadow’ Of Stephen Curry, Per ‘The Athletic’

 The rumor about Kevin Durant’s departure from the Golden State Warriors is currently one of the most controversial topics in the NBA, and it isn’t expected to stop circulating around the league until the two-time NBA champion inks a new deal.
-If he wants to win more NBA championship titles, staying with the Warriors is the best option for Durant.
+If he wants to win more NBA titles, staying with the Warriors is the best option for Durant.

-However, in the past months, there are speculations that after winning his third championship ring in Golden State, Kevin Durant may consider leaving the Warriors to face the next biggest challenge of his NBA career.
+However, in the past few months, there has been speculation that after winning his third championship ring in Golden State, Kevin Durant may consider leaving the Warriors to face the next big challenge of his NBA career.
 Frank Isola of The Athletic recently floated another reason why Durant will choose to part ways with the Warriors in the 2019 NBA free agency.

-Similar to the reason his close pal Kyrie Irving used when he demanded from the Cleveland Cavaliers, there is a growing belief around the league that Kevin Durant will leave the Warriors to “escape from the shadow” of Stephen Curry.
+Similar to the reason his close pal Kyrie Irving used when he demanded a trade from the Cleveland Cavaliers, there is a growing belief around the league that Kevin Durant will leave the Warriors to “escape from the shadow” of Stephen Curry.

 “The dark horse is the Los Angeles Lakers, who struck out on Paul George and Leonard last summer and failed to acquire Davis before the trade deadline.
 The feeling is that if Durant were to leave the Warriors he would do so to escape the shadow of Stephen Curry.
 So joining LeBron in L.A. doesn’t make sense.”